stencila/dockta/README.md

 ### Linting and testing

-Then take a look at the docs ([online](https://stencila.github.io/dockter/) or inline) and start hacking!
 Please check that your changes pass linting and unit tests,

 ```bash
 npm run lint # or, make lint
 npm test # or, make text
 ```

-Use `npm test -- <test file path>` to run a single test file
+Use `npm test -- <test file path>` to run a single test file.

 You can setup a Git pre-commit hook to perform these checks automatically before each commit using `make hooks`.

-Check that any changes you've made are covered 🏅 by unit tests using,
+You can check that any changes you've made are covered 🏅 by unit tests using,

 ```bash
 npm run cover # or, make cover